lorbpanten49294/chesspolo/README.md

-Scrummaging is a key aspect of rugby union, where players from each team bind together and contest for possession of the ball, requiring strength, technique, and coordination.
+The NCAA Water Polo Championships is a major collegiate tournament in the United States, showcasing top men's and women's teams from universities across the country.